Agricultural Producers and Growers

 As much as is practical (due to terrain and trees), a selling space at the Saturday market is considered to be 8’x 12’ or 10’ x 10′, depending upon location within the market.
 This space does not include a parking space, which, with few exceptions, is off the market site.
 A 2-foot aisle is allocated between each selling space.
 Spaces for the Wednesday market are 10’ x 10’.

-One half of the payment for a season pass is due by April 1, with the remainder due by July 15.
+One third (minimum of $200) of the payment for a season pass is due by April 1, with another third due by June 15, and the remaining amount due by July 15.
 Payment made in full at the Annual Meeting in March earns a 10% discount on fees.

 **A few existing selling spaces established in the early days of the market exceed the space allowance and were grandfathered in.
 The Season Pass holder is levied an additional fee based on square foot overage.